UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 in hue while keeping the perceptually uniform variation in lightness.

 The reason for this is to highlight small variations in the data when this is of great importance.
-We can see the effect of this buy studying the values in the 60-80 range in both plots.
+We can see the effect of this by studying the values in the 60-80 range in both plots.
 It is hard to see the differences between these in the leftmost plot, but thanks to the hue transition from yellow to green in the rightmost plot we can more clearly perceive detail in this range.

-Although the hue shifts in this plots are more gradual than in the plot with the categorical colour scheme in the previous slide, it may still introduce a slight bias towards seeing groupings where there are none, which is something to keep in mind.
+Although the hue shifts in these plots are more gradual than in the plot with the categorical colour scheme in the previous slide, it may still introduce a slight bias towards seeing groupings where there are none, which is something to keep in mind.